Greenspan put: Fed call in 2022

 By early 2022, rising inflation forced Powell, and latterly other central banks, to significantly tighten financial conditions including raising interest rates and quantitative tightening (the opposite of quantitative easing), which led to a synchronized fall across most asset prices (i.e. the opposite effect of the Everything Bubble).
 The Economist noted that the "Fed put" had now become a "Fed call" (i.e. a call option being the opposite to a put option).
 By June 2022, the Wall Street Journal wrote that the Fed had "pricked the Everything Bubble" by "turning the Fed put into a Fed call".

 By June 2022, the US equity market registered a 20 percent fall from its 2021 high, a situation that historically had led to the "Fed put" being invoked to reverse the correction, however, the Fed instead chose to tighten markets even further by raising rates and increasing quantitative tightening.
 Financial journalist Philip Coggan likened the market's faith in the "Greenspan put" to the Tinkerbell phenomenon of J. M. Barrie's play, Peter Pan, saying "Investors used to believe central banks would rescue them — now they worry the banks might bury them".
 MoneyWeek declared "The Greenspan put is dead".

 In July 2022, the former governor of the Reserve Bank of New Zealand, Graeme Wheeler, co-wrote a paper attributing the post-COVID surge in inflation to the overuse of central banking tools and the Fed put toolset in particular.
 A few days after the publication of Wheeler's paper, an independent investigation was launched into the role of the Reserve Bank of Australia in the post-COVID inflation surge experienced in Australia.
 Financial historian Edward Chancellor said "central banks' unsustainable policies have created an "everything bubble", leaving the global economy with an inflation "hangover".

+Fed call in 2024

+In mid-2024 easing inflation and weakening job markets were setting expectations for the Fed to cut rates in its September meeting.
+The Fed cut rates by 50 points, which Powell referred to as a "recalibration" in emphasis on labor market strength compared to lowering inflation.
+The drop is the first of a series of expected cuts that could mirror Greenspan's cuts in 1995 and 1996, which brought the central rate to Greenspan's preferred "neutral rate".